-Extending the AD Schema requires access rights to Schema admin groups.
-SCCM installation and functionality such as Network Access Protection and global roaming requires the AD schema to be extended.
-This action need to be done one per forest.
+Extending the AD Active Directory (“AD”) Schema requires access rights to Schema admin groups.
+Schema and System Management (“SCCM”) installation and functionality such as Network Access Protection and global roaming require the AD schema to be extended.
+This action needs to be done once per forest.

 Extending of schema can be done with the utility EXTADSCH.exe.
 This is present in SCCM installation setup files.

-2. Run the executable, once it is complete ExtADSch.log will get created under root drive.
+2. Run the executable.
+Once it is complete, ExtADSch.log will get created under the root drive.

 Below is the output file

 <01-23-2011 09:45:33> Modifying Active Directory Schema – with SMS extensions.

 <01-23-2011 09:45:38> Defined attribute cn=MS-SMS-Site-Code.